 How to claim an Apple education discount

-If you're eligible, go to the Apple For Education website, which highlights the current deals on offer for students and staff.
-Select the device you want (such as MacBooks, iMacs and iPads), then verify your current student or staff status with Unidays.
+If you're eligible, go to the Apple For Education website (head to the UK Apple for Education website if you're in the United Kingdom), which underscores the current deals available for students and staff.
+Select your preferred device (such as MacBooks, iMacs and iPads), then verify your current student or staff status with Unidays.
 You can do this by clicking 'Get started'.

 You can also visit a nearby Apple Store with your ID, or phone Apple on 0800 048 0408 in the UK, 800–692–7753 in the US or 133-622 in Australia.

 Assuming you're accepted you can then go ahead and order your devices.
-You can also purchase items for other people, but to make sure this system doesn't get abused Apple limits you to one desktop per academic year, one Mac mini, one notebook, two iPads, two displays and two pieces of software with the discounts.
+Apple limits your purchases to one desktop per academic year, one Mac mini, one notebook, two iPads, two displays and two pieces of software with the discounts.